Annotation Configuration

 IdType.AUTO

-: Uses database auto-increment ID as the primary key.IdType.NONE
+: Uses the database’s auto-increment ID as the primary key.IdType.NONE

 : No specific generation strategy.
-If there are global configurations related to IdType, it will follow the global settings.IdType.INPUT
+If there are IdType-related configurations in the global settings, it will follow those.IdType.INPUT

-: The user manually sets the primary key value before inserting data.IdType.ASSIGN_ID
+: You manually set the primary key value before inserting data.IdType.ASSIGN_ID

 : Automatically assigns anID